strimzi/proposals/050-unidirectional-topic-operator.md

 **If the operator wins:** then auto-creation will not happen, and the user's intent is honoured.

 **If the application wins:** then the topics will be created using the default configuration for the cluster.
-The operator will later reconcile the `KafkaTopics` which will result in reconfiguration the default configuration for auto-created topics differs from the `KafkaTopic.spec`.
+The operator will later reconcile the `KafkaTopics` which will result in reconfiguration if the default configuration for auto-created topics differs from the `KafkaTopic.spec`.
 That reconfiguration will either succeed, or fail (e.g. because a `KafkaTopic` has a lower `spec.partitions` than the auto-created topic).

-To avoid this it is **recommended** that the Topic Operator not be used with cluster where `auto.create.topics.enable` is `true`.
+To avoid this it is **recommended** that the UTO not be used with a cluster where `auto.create.topics.enable` is `true`.
-The operator will emit a `WARN` level log on startup if autocreation is enabled.
+The UTO will emit a `WARN` level log on startup if autocreation is enabled.

 Alternatively: App could be written to wait for topic existency, or use an init container to do the same.